HomeESA by StateESA Letter Arizona

 +

 It is, as long as a Arizona-licensed mental health professional actually evaluates you.
-The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that is just as valid in Arizona as an in-person one.
+The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that’s just as valid in Arizona as an in-person one.

 Will my Arizona landlord have to accept my ESA letter?